joshbrew/tinybuild/README.md

 `tinybuild`

-or `npx tinybuild` if using it as a local dev dependency
+You are ready to develop your applications or libraries!

-Now modify the tinybuild.config.js and package.json to your needs.
-You may set `server:false` in the config to disable the development server.
+Modify the tinybuild.config.js and package.json to your needs.
+You may add `build:true` or set `server:false` in the config to disable the development server.

+Tinybuild also works as a local dependency e.g. `npx tinybuild` or executing the packager script via node.js in a custom script.
+See docs for more details and check out the source code.

 ![tinybuild](tinybuild/docs/globalOutp.PNG)